rvt/headtracker/readme.md

 ![Holder for MPU6050 menu](img/mpu6050_holder.png "mpu6050")

 The ESP8266 can be put in a other box and you can connect the MPU6050 and ESP8266 using a 5 wire shielded cable.
 Make sure it´s not longer than 1.5 to 2 meter (I have tested 1.5m) otherwhise I2C communication mght fail.

+# calibration and zero

+Within the setup page there is a tool to setup calibration and setting 'zero' orientation.
+Calibration of the mpu9250 is unfortunatly more than tricky, but if you have questions please ask.

+# TODO
+* guide trought calibration for imu's
+* show calibration values on UI + quality of qualibration (mpu 9250)
+* add more IMU's like the ICM-20948
+* code cleanup, this was somewhat hacked together to create a MVP
+* add more output protocols.